Terranigma: Release

 Terranigma was first previewed in mid-1995 and slated for an October launch window.
 Early previews prior to release showcased several differences compared to the final version such as the ability to climb the five towers outside using claws, different room layouts and plant decorations around the HUD.
 It was first released in Japan on October 20, 1995, by Enix for the Super Famicom under the name Tenchi Sōzō.
 The title was then released in Europe on December 19, 1996, by Nintendo.
 It was also released in Spain in April 1997 and in France on the summer of 1997.
 The game wound up never being published in North America because Enix had already closed its US subsidiary by the time the localization was finished.

 Terranigma was released alongside several pieces of merchandise in Japan, including an official guide book, a world atlas, a novel by Saori Kumi, a novelization by Norio Nakai titled Logout Bunko Tenchi Sōzō, a gamebook featuring artwork by character designer Kamui Fujiwara, and the two-volume manga Gangan Fantasy Comics: Tenchi Sōzō by Mamiko Yasaka.
 Except for the guide book, none of these materials have been released outside Japan, though Club Nintendo published a 32-page comic illustrating scenes from the game up to the events of the third chapter in Germany.
 A Japanese soundtrack album titled Tenchi Sōzō Creative Soundtracks, with 33 compositions and six arranged tracks of the game's music, was released by Kitty Enterprises on October 25, 1995.

 A petition by the game's Japanese fanbase, backed by artist Kamui Fujiwara and co-composer Miyoko Takaoka, began in July 2021 to either re-release or remaster Terranigma.
 This fan-led effort renewed speculation on the status of the rights to Quintet's games.
 According to Fujiwara, Quintet president Tomoyoshi Miyazaki had "disappeared" to his knowledge; he speculated this was why the rights to republish the game were complicated, that Miyazaki was not available for contact.
+In August 2026, Terranigma was announced for a re-release on modern platforms (PC; PlayStation 4 and 5; Xbox Series X/S; Nintendo Switch and Switch 2), slated for a 2027 launch.